TIBCOSoftware/snappydata/docs/statistics/vsd/index.md

 #  Using VSD to Analyze Statistics

+!!!
+Note

+	Visual Statistics Display (VSD) is a third-party tool and is not shipped with SnappyData.
+    It is available from [GemTalk Systems](https://gemtalksystems.com/products/vsd/) or [Pivotal GemFire](https://network.pivotal.io/products/pivotal-gemfire) under their own respective licenses.

 The Visual Statistics Display (VSD) reads the sampled statistics from one or more archives and produces graphical displays for analysis.
 VSD is installed with SnappyData in the <span class="ph filepath">tools</span> subdirectory.